NoobLikesThis/rcm-modded/README.md

 Here are some pre-configured modifications available:

-### 1. R6 "Noclip" (Visual/Physics Glitch)
+*  # R6 "Noclip"

-*   **Effect:** Modifies standard R6 animation files (like walk, run, idle) to significantly offset the visual position of your character's Torso and Head from their actual physical hitbox (controlled by the HumanoidRootPart).
-This can allow your *visual* character model to pass through some walls in certain games.
+   *  This modifies the standard R6 animations to move your Torso and Head away from the real location, making you be able to walk through solid objects.
-*   **Mechanism:** It replaces default R6 animations with custom ones where the Torso/Head joints are animated far away from the HumanoidRootPart.
+   *  This does not work in every roblox game, for one of the following:
-*   **Limitations:**
+      *  The game uses custom animations
-    *   **Does NOT work in every game.** Effectiveness depends heavily on the game's configuration.
+      *  The game has RootPartCollision turned ON for R6
-    *   **Custom Animations:** Useless if the game forces its own custom R6/R15 animations.
+   *  It could also be that the game uses a custom camera, which locks to the head, making your POV always be high in the air
-    *   **Collision Settings:** Ineffective if the game enables specific collision checks (e.g., `RootPartCollision` property enabled for R6 characters).
+* # R6 AirWalk
-    *   **Custom Cameras:** May cause disorientation if the game uses a custom camera script that strictly follows the Head's visual position.
-Your viewpoint could be stuck far away from your actual location.
+   *  This slowly accends your character 40 studs into the sky after jumping.
+Do NOT move while character is moving up or else you could fall over
-    *   **This is NOT true noclip.** Your actual physics collision (HumanoidRootPart) remains in the original spot.
-You cannot *walk* through walls, only *appear* to.
+      *  Once fully accended, you should be semi-stable and be able to walk around.
+Other players will see you flying in the air

-### 2. R6 AirWalk
+   *  ### All functions of AirWalk:

-*   **Effect:** Modifies jump/fall animations to cause the character to slowly float upwards (approx. 40 studs) after initiating a jump.
-Once at the peak, the character becomes somewhat stable for walking in the air.
+      *  Air walk
-*   **Activation:** Jump to start ascending. **Crucial: Do NOT input any movement commands (WASD) while ascending, or you will likely fall and trip.**
+         *  jump to start floating 40 studs into the sky.
+Do not move while moving up, else you will fall over
-*   **Observed Behavior:** Other players will see your character floating and walking in the air.
+      *  Superjump
-*   **Sub-Features (Resulting from Animation Swaps):**
+         *  fall over and equip tool before touching ground
-    *   **Air Walk:** Jump and wait without moving to float up.
+      *  Fast travel
-    *   **Super Jump (Glitch):** Requires specific timing - falling over (tripping) and equipping a tool just before hitting the ground *might* launch you upwards (highly inconsistent).
+         *  hold w and jump
-    *   **Fast Travel (Glitch):** Holding 'W' (forward) while jumping *might* propel you forward quickly during the ascent phase (inconsistent).
+      *  Clip
-    *   **Wall Clip (Glitch):** Holding a movement key towards a thin wall (approx. 1-10 studs) and jumping *might* cause your character's physics to glitch through upon landing or during ascent (highly inconsistent).
+         *  clip 1 - 100 stud walls by holding preferred movement key and jumping

 ## Upcoming Features